 Running out of ideas for your lead magnets?
-You need look no further than Google Analytics: it’s a treasure trove of user behavior data that can reveal the perfect lead magnets for your audience.
+You need to look no further than Google Analytics: it’s a treasure trove of user behavior data that can reveal the perfect lead magnets for your audience.
 In this post, we’ll share exactly how to use Google Analytics to discover ideas for lead magnets.

 If you’re not using all the data available to you when creating your lead magnets, you’re missing out on a very big opportunity to convert your website visitors.

 You see, merely “guessing” what lead magnet will convert the best isn’t good enough these days.
 The average human attention span has declined from 12 seconds in the year 2000 to 8 seconds today.
 That’s shorter than the attention span of a goldfish!
 So unless your lead magnet grabs their attention by being precisely what the visitor wants, they’ll bail.